tobilg/serverless-aws-static-websites/README.md

 Serverless: Successfully installed "serverless-aws-static-websites"
 ```

+**Hint**
+When using this method, Serverless is replacing the `service.name` in the `serverless.yml` file automatically with `mystaticwebiste`.
+If you want to use a different stack name, you have to replace it manually.
+You also need to take care of that the stack name is using only allowed characters.
+When using the "Fork and clone" method below, the stack name is automatically derived from the domain name and sanitized regarding the allowed characters.

 #### Fork and clone
 Once you forked the repo on GitHub, you can clone it locally via